raydatray/comp-512/README.md

-# mcschool-fall-2025
+# comp-512
-monorepo for fall 2025 coursework
+im so distributed bruuuh